Snoring or CPAP struggles?

 - Minor jaw “TMJ” symptoms can be made worse or resurrected

-Successful treatment for snoring and apnea can change your life!
+Successful treatment for snoring and apnea can have a large positive impact on the quality of your life.
 And your relationships!
-We have seen it thousands of times!

 For those that suffer with noticeable symptoms, successful therapy can result in:

 - Feeling refreshed when you awaken

 - Feeling more awake later in the day or during driving